sailbot-vt/OLD-sailbot-21/README.md

 3. There is no longer a distinct initialization step.
 Initialization will occur upon first building an image through the commands `make test` or `make build_prod`.
 Note: the first time that you run these commands on your machine, the initialization will be very slow and take 15-20 minutes.
 After that first initialization, if there are no changes to the initialization instructions for the container, building the new docker image will be much faster.

+4. A developmental environment is included in the sailbot-development docker image.
+We reccommend the use of this docker container rather than a typical python virtual environment, so our development environment remains consitent throughout the team.
+The image can be built and ran through the command `make dev`.
+This will allow you to enter a debian-stretch environment with python3 and our developmental packages installed.
+Note, this environment is not production ready, and code must be tested through `make test`.

 ### Testing Instructions

 Any code pushed to this repository will automatically be subject to all existing test methods as well as any newly added tests.